IBLCE Speaker Disclosure & Conflict of Interest Declaration Form

 • grant/research support;

-• receipt of honoraria, travel, or other benefits;
+• receipt of honoraria, royalties, consulting fees, travel, or any other financial benefit received from a commercial interest;

 • having a close friend or family member who is an officer, director, employee, or who has a financial interest; and any other financial or material support.